lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/check-before-you-apply/user-completes-check.md

 For complex criteria, an accessible explanation of what it means should be provided.
 This should include how the user can find out whether they fulfil it or not.

-## Considerations for the service
+## Service considerations

-When there are 4 and more criteria, translate the eligibility policy into a smart question and answer format (decision tree).
+When there are 4 or more criteria, translate the eligibility policy into a smart question and answer format (decision tree).

-Consider:
+Thing to consider include:

 * what unique criteria are deal breakers to establish first - this will help establish a hierarchy in the decision tree
 * providing guidance throughout the journey